Clean Air Zone Class 3

 Air pollution from road traffic causes a range of negative health impacts.
 Increased morbidity and mortality from lung and cardiovascular diseases have the greatest impact on public health.
 Elderly people, children and people with pre-existing conditions are particularly vulnerable groups.
 Major new studies have shown that public health is adversely affected by very low levels of even the most common air pollutants.
 A reduction in the level of the most significant air pollutants brings public health benefits, including in areas with low levels.

-The environmental zone will provide positive contributions to several of the City’s goals by:
+The clean air zone will provide positive contributions to several of the City’s goals by:

 • reducing air pollution levels to the guideline values recommended by WHO